 In Many cases, when it comes to the paperwork needed from your home country, many Parishes will already know well what is needed and will advise you exactly how to proceed, while your Spanish wedding planner deals with things here in Spain.
 It's all a reasonably straight forward process, but if you are not fluent in Spanish and prepared for the possibility of several trips to Spain, it's often best left to a local professional to help you.

-Depending on the Church you choose, they may, or may not be able to offer you the wedding service in English, some churches will draught in an English speaking Priest for foreign weddings if they do not have one already.
-There is a small handful of English speaking Catholic Priests resident here on the Costa del Sol, serving the needs of the expat community and they often provide the wedding service for English speaking couples.
+Depending on the Catholic Church you choose, they may, or may not be able to offer you the wedding service in English, some churches will draught in an English speaking Priest for foreign weddings if they do not have one already.
+There is a small handful of English speaking Catholic Priests resident here on the Costa del Sol, serving the needs of the ex-pat community and they often provide the wedding service for English speaking couples.
 Choosing a Church in a more touristic area, such as central Marbella, Mijas, La Cala, Benalmadena etc, will up the chances of being able to have a wedding ceremony in English.

 It's no wonder so many couples from a Catholic background, are wanting to get married in Spain's beautiful Churches!
 Then offer the option of an amazing outdoor reception in one of the best climates in Europe!